gamtiq/adam/README.md

 ### getFreeField(obj: Object, [settings: Object]): String

 Return name of first free (absent) field of specified object, that conforms to the following pattern: &lt;prefix&gt;&lt;number&gt;

+### getPropertySymbols(obj: Object): Array

+Return list of all symbol property keys for given object including keys from prototype chain.

+*This function is defined only when `Object.getOwnPropertySymbols` is available in JS engine.
+Otherwise the value of `getPropertySymbols` field is `undefined`.*

 ### getSize(obj: Object, [settings: Object]): Integer